Foreign language anxiety: Causes

 An example of when foreign language anxiety may occur would be in a classroom.
 The causes of foreign language anxiety have been broadly separated into three main components: communication apprehension, test anxiety and fear of negative evaluation.
 Communication apprehension is the anxiety experienced when speaking or listening to other individuals.
 Test-anxiety is a form of performance anxiety, that is associated with the fear of doing badly or failing altogether.
 Fear of negative evaluation is the anxiety associated with the learner's perception of how other onlookers (instructors, classmates or others) may negatively view their language ability.
 These three factors cause an increase of an individual's anxiety levels as well as a decrease in self-efficacy.
 In addition, specifically in an ESL classroom, students learning a foreign language out of their country are very vulnerable to high levels of anxiety pertaining to language learning.
 For they perceive more social distance between themselves and the native individuals of the target language, which as a result may cause them to experience a language shock.

 Sparks and Ganschow draw attention to the fact that anxiety could result in or cause poor language learning.
 If a student is unable to study before a language examination, the student could experience test anxiety.
 Context anxiety could be viewed as a result.
 In contrast, anxiety becomes a cause of poor language learning, leading that student to then be unable to adequately learn the target language.

-There can be various physical causes of anxiety, such as hormone levels, but the underlying causes of excessive anxiety while learning are fear and a lack of confidence.

 There is a psychological component to foreign language anxiety as well; language learning is a "profoundly unsettling psychological proposition" as it jeopardizes an individual's self-understanding and perspective.
 It stems from one's self-perceptions of language ability.
 Foreign language anxiety is rooted in three psychological challenges: